-- Job title: University Academic Fellow in World Literatures and Co-Director of the Leeds Centre for Dante Studies
+- Professor in Comparative Literature and Literary Translation and Co-Director of the Leeds Centre for Dante Studies

-Jacob Blakesley is a University Academic Fellow in World Literatures and Co-Director of the Leeds Centre for Dante Studies.
-He is the author of two monographs: Modern Italian Poets: Translators of the Impossible (University of Toronto Press, 2014) and A sociological approach to poetry translation: modern European poet-translators (Routledge, 2019).
-He has edited Sociologies of Poetry Translation: Emerging Perspectives (Bloomsbury, 2018); and co-edited two special journal issues: Tony Harrison: International Man of Letters (English Studies, 2018), with Rachel Bower; and Poetry translation: agents, actors, networks, contexts (Translation and Literature, 2016), with Jeremy Munday.
-His poetry translations have appeared in various journals, including Stand, and he is currently a holder of a National Endowment for the Arts Literary Translation Fellowship.
+Jacob Blakesley is Professor in Comparative Literature and Literary Translation, and Co-Director of the Leeds Centre for Dante Studies.
+He is the author of two monographs: Modern Italian Poets: Translators of the Impossible (University of Toronto Press, 2014) and A sociological approach to poetry translation: modern European poet-translators (Routledge, 2018).
+His forthcoming monograph from Cambridge University Press is a global history of translations of Dante’s Divine Comedy.
+With Federica Coluzzi, he has edited The Afterlife of Dante’s Vita Nova in the Anglophone World (Routledge, 2022); in 2018, he edited Sociologies of Poetry Translation: Emerging Perspectives (Bloomsbury, 2018).
+He has co-edited four special journal issues: the forthcoming World literature and Wikipedia (Cultural Analytics) and Why we compare (Comparative Critical Studies), Tony Harrison: International Man of Letters (English Studies, 2018), with Rachel Bower; and Poetry translation: agents, actors, networks, contexts (Translation and Literature, 2016), with Jeremy Munday.
+His poetry translations have appeared in various journals, including Stand, and he is a former recipient of a National Endowment for the Arts Literary Translation Fellowship.